HabitatFramework/UserGuide/functions/functions.rst

 Logical Merge
 -------------

-Logical merge combines all the features selected in the GIS into a single INCID chosen from from the selected features.
+Logical merge combines all the features selected in the GIS into a single INCID chosen from the selected features.
 This assigns the attributes from the chosen INCID to all the other selected features and logically groups the features into a single INCID so that they can be updated together in the future.

 To perform a logical merge: